heinthant-aung/heinthant-aung/README.md

 ## Welcome from my profile 😉

-- *I'm currently a student👨🏻‍🎓 learning computer science at NCC*
+- *I'm currently a student👨🏻‍🎓 learning at NCC*

 - *I'm interested in computer programming except front-end development*